wigy/chronicles_of_grunt/README.md

 ### Done

 * Arbitrary prefix like / for Ember, when adding included files.
+* API simulation by serving the content of the configured directory as JSON-data.

 ### Not Yet Done

-* API simulation by serving content of the configured directory as JSON-data.

 ## Future Ideas